constellation-daq/constellation/python/constellation/satellites/redpitaya/README.md

 ### Known issues

-- When building constellation on the RedPitaya the process is very slow and has a risk of timing out.
+- When building constellation on the Red Pitaya the process is very slow and has a risk of timing out.

 ## Starting satellite on boot